-Welcome to the offical website for award-winning novelist and travel writer, Mark Bibby Jackson, the Climate-Friendly Travel Writer.
+Welcome to the offical website for award-winning novelist, Mark Bibby Jackson, the Climate-Friendly Travel Writer.

 Mark Bibby Jackson moved to Southeast Asia in 2003 as a VSO volunteer.
 The following year he became managing editor of travel and lifestlye magazine Vietnam Pathfinder.
 Moving to Cambodia a couple of years later he established AsiaLIFE Cambodia, which was to become the leading lifestyle and travel magazine in the country for over a decade.

 Travelling extensively throughout the region, Bibby Jackson was commissioned by The Phnom Penh Post, to write the Heartbeat of the Nation, a weekly supplement on each province in Cambodia which was serialised over 26 weeks in 2011.
 He also taught young journalists and editors on two training courses funded by the Sasakawa Foundation in Myanmar and Cambodia.